 Montreal Museums and Institutions

 Montreal has a number of great museums and other institutions worth visiting.
-Here are a few of them:
+Below are are a few of them.

 Over three hundred years old, the Château Ramezay is a National Historic Site of Canada.
 The building has been a number of things since it was originally built as a private residence.
 Today, it serves as a museum that provides a glimpse of what New France was like.
 Along with the main building there is also the Governor’s Garden which is free to visit and is stylized in the manner of most upper-class 18th century gardens.